The recommended folder structure for music is Artist\Album\Song

 To add music videos, setup a library with the type "Music Videos".
 The naming conventions for music videos are identical to movies.

 To identify the artists and albums of music videos, use the metadata manager.
 Simply edit a music video:

 Once complete, the artist and album pages will display links to the music videos.

-NOTE: You need to make sure your music and music video files have been properly tagged using a 3rd party program.
+NOTE: You need to make sure your music files have been properly tagged using a 3rd party program.
 Emby uses these tags for identification.